bernadettemm/tabiri-final-project/README.md

 3. Activate the virtual environment:
    - On Windows: `venv\Scripts\activate`
    - On macOS/Linux: `source venv/bin/activate`
-4. Install the required Python packages: `pip install -r requirements.txt`
+4. Install the required Python packages: `pip3 install -r requirements.txt`
-5. Run the Streamlit app: `streamlit run streamlit_app.py`
+5. Run the Streamlit app: `streamlit run app.py`

 The app should start running, and a local URL will be provided to access the app in the browser.